-Jeffrey Adams has always lived his life with integrity.
-He was just four credit hours away from earning a degree in mechanical engineering from Louisiana State University when things went in a different direction.
-Instead of walking across the graduation stage wearing a cap and gown, Jeffrey Adams chose to walk the roadsides of Baghdad, Iraq, wearing body armor and a helmet, looking for improvised explosive devices (IEDs).
+Jeffrey Adams was only four credit hours away from earning a degree in mechanical engineering from Louisiana State University (LSU).
+But instead of walking across the graduation stage wearing a cap and gown, he chose to walk the roadsides of Baghdad, Iraq, wearing helmet and Kevlar, and looking for improvised explosive devices (IEDs).

-Nearly 30 surgeries later and a world away, Jeffrey did ultimately make his way across the stage, on crutches, to pick up that diploma.
-Actually, he did more than that; he showed his fortitude and integrity by delivering the commencement address during the engineering graduation ceremony, too.
+Nearly 30 surgeries later, Jeffrey ultimately made his way across the stage at LSU to pick up his diploma.
+He even delivered the commencement address during the engineering graduation ceremony.